 Note that only ISO can definitively interpret and explain these policies, so please direct any questions about them to the ISO Central Secretariat.

-Q: How do I present my proposal at a face-to-face meeting?
+Q: How do I present my proposal to the committee?

-First, plan to attend in person and schedule a time with the subgroup chair.
-For a proposal to make progress, the proposer (or a colleague/representative who is very familiar with the proposal and the domain) needs to attend in person to present it to the subgroup; proposals without presenters are typically not considered.
-Please work with the appropriate subgroup chair listed on the committee page to work out a time when you will be at the meeting and the group has availability to schedule your presentation.
-If you don't know which subgroup chair is appropriate, contact another one of the committee officers or subgroup chairs and they'll put you in touch with the right person.
+First, schedule a time with the chair for the relevant subgroup or study group.
+For a proposal to make progress, the proposer (or a colleague/representative who is very familiar with the proposal and the domain) needs to present it to the group; proposals without presenters are typically not considered.
+Please work with the appropriate group chair listed on the committee page to work out a time when you will be able to attend the meeting and the group has availability to schedule your presentation.
+If you don't know which group chair is appropriate, contact another one of the committee officers or subgroup chairs and they'll put you in touch with the right person.

 The presentation itself can usually be short, but should be as long as necessary to cover the important points.
 We would suggest trying to summarize things like these, and be prepared with motivating examples if needed to convince the group of a given point:

 - Motivation: What’s the problem?
 Why is it important?
 What are the key issues to be solved and their relative priorities?
 Why solve an issue this particular way?